You are invited to apply for the Shimon-Peres-Prize 2019 until March 31, 2019. In order to apply, please fill out our online form in English.

 In 1996, Peres pioneered the founding of the Peres Center for Peace, Israel’s leading NGO, focused on developing and implementing innovative and cutting-edge peacebuilding programs promoting peaceful relations and co-existence between Jews and Arabs, Israelis and Palestinians.
 In July 2016, Peres launched the National Israeli Innovation Center at the Peres Center for Peace in Jaffa.

 Shimon Peres was recognized throughout the world as a leader of great stature, a statesman and visionary who represented the optimism, hope and glory of Israel.
-He passed away at the age of 93 on September 28, 2016 leaving behind a profound legacy of peace and hope.
+He passed away at the age of 93 on September 28, 2016.

 Shimon Peres spoke fondly of Germany’s leaders and the importance of bilateral relations and cooperation between Israel and Germany.
 In 2010, he memorably gave a moving address as President of Israel to the Bundestag in which he proclaimed that “We believed, and continue to believe, that the new Germany will do whatever needs to be done to ensure that the Jewish state will never again have to fight for its survival alone.”